xiaolongw1223/academic-web/content/news/index.md

 ### 2022

+- **06/10**:
+  Xiaolong has been awarded the SEG Lucien LaCoste Scholarship for \$5,305.12!
+This is the largest amounts of scholarship money Xiaolong has received so far.

 - **04/07**:
   Xiaolong and his best half - Yuteng were blessed with the arrival of their first baby!